spiderr-webb/5062CEM_CW1/README.md

 ## How To Use

-To run this program, first the project directory needs to be downloaded.
-This should contain the following files:
+To run this program, first the following files need to be downloaded:
 - main.py
 - image_def.py
 - message_def.py